esper-io/console_docs/docs/devices-groups/unmanaged.md

 For security reasons, we recommend you approve all the devices to onboard.
 But if you want to skip this process, turn OFF the Enhanced Onboarding Security under the Esper Settings on the Console.
-(On the Console, navigate to User Management > Settings)
+(On the Console, navigate to  User Management > Company Settings> Enhanced Onboarding Security).

 In this case, you do not have to upload the serial numbers in advance.